Greece Moments Greece Moments

 Epta Piges Tavern

-Taverna Anthoula (Kolymbia): Just five minutes from Epta Piges, just after the crossroads of Kolymbia, the friendly owner family serves delicious dishes of the typical Greek cuisine.
-Cozy ambience, fair prices and large portions.
+Taverna Anthoula (Kolymbia): Just five minutes from Epta Piges, right after the Kolymbia crossroads, the friendly family team serves delicious dishes of classic Greek cuisine.
+Cosy atmosphere, fair prices and generous portions.

-Amethystos Gastronomy Meze Bar (Archangelos): In the center of Archangelos, about 15 minutes from the seven springs, the landlord Aggelos and his cordial team conjure up incredibly good Mediterranean dishes with that certain something.
-For us personally, one of the best Rhodes Restaurants.
-Only open in the evening!
+Amethystos Gastronomy Meze Bar (Archangelos): In the centre of Archangelos, about 15 minutes from the Seven Springs, host Aggelos and his warm team serve exceptional Mediterranean dishes with a creative twist.
+For us personally, one of the best restaurants on Rhodes.
+Evening only!

 Amethystos Gastronomy Meze Bar Archangelos Rhodos Restaurants